To get the best car loan rates, you need to build enough positive credit history to prove to lenders you would be a good risk.

 1. Charge in small, steady increments

-It’s great that your granddaughter has a secured credit card (here is our list of the best secured credit cards), because I would have recommended it!
+It’s great that your granddaughter has a secured credit card because I would have recommended it!
 Now what she needs to do is use the card in a very specific way.

 Credit reports need to list a steady stream of positive activity, so on a monthly basis, she needs to keep her credit utilization ratio as low as possible.
-For a credit line of $200, and I’d recommend spending a maximum of $60.
+For a credit line of $200, I’d recommend she spend a maximum of $60.
 That will prevent her score from getting dinged for using too much of her credit line.

 2. Pay on time